 The term “scaling a business” comes from the word scalability, which was first used in the field of computer science... it then became part of the jargon of start-ups looking to achieve hypergrowth.

-So how exactly do companies scale a business?
+So how exactly does one scale a business?
 What are the benefits of using this method?
-And what are the differences between scaling a business and growing a business? scale a business
+And what are the differences between scaling a business and growing a business?

 Let's shed some light on the concept by focusing on its definition, the benefits of scaling a business, and 6 steps to get you started!

-The goal of a startup is not to remain a small business, above all Software-as-a-service (SaaS) companies, but to fit in a product-market and grow in order to become a larger company.
+The goal of a startup is not to remain a small business but to grow in order to become a larger company.

-It is therefore common to see some new businesses developing at a considerable speed.
-But in the face of this dazzling hypergrowth, some companies, which do not prepare enough in advance risk encountering structural and economic challenges in the long term.
-The other difficulty is that they often sell their products to a niche audience, so it might be hard to find clients.
+It is, therefore, common to see some startups developing at a considerable speed.
+But in the face of this dazzling hypergrowth, some companies that do not prepare enough in advance risk encountering structural and economic challenges in the long term.

 Adopting a scalable business model means making sure that:

 ☑️ there is profitable growth, and therefore a significant competitive advantage.
-Indeed, a scalable startup can cope with hyper growth without having to significantly increase costs on sales and marketing, recruitment, material, IT resources, etc.
+Indeed, a scalable startup can cope with hyper-growth without having to significantly increase spending on recruitment, material and IT resources, etc.

 ☑️ there are reliable investors, thanks to optimal profits.

 Growing a business refers to increasing turnover as a result of being in business.
-This term is also used when a company adds more employees, increases its number of offices and the number of clients it serves.
+This term is also used when a company adds more employees, expands its number of offices, and increases the number of clients it serves.

 However, the issue with growing a business is that it takes a considerable amount of resources to sustain constant growth.

-Hence, the term scaling a business is used when a business increases its revenue at that same time as lowering its customer acquisition costs.
-It will then be able to proceed the path to the success and gain customers and revenue exponentially, while costs should only increase incrementally, if at all.
+Hence, the term scaling a business is used when a business increases its revenue without incurring significant costs.
+It will then be able to gain customers and revenue exponentially, while costs should only increase incrementally, if at all.

 Automating processes is the first step in making a startup scalable.

-For example, when starting a business and developing an e-commerce website, it is important to choose the right marketplace or e-commerce platform.
+For example, when developing an e-commerce website, it is important to choose the right marketplace or e-commerce platform.
 Indeed, the platform you choose must allow you to automate the customer journey as much as possible, from the first contact you make with them to delivery.

 💡 Online business and scalability often go hand in hand.
-However, in order to scale your business, the marketplace model and a well thought-out sales strategy are recommended.
+However, in order to scale your business, the marketplace model is recommended.
 If your number of customers increase, you will not have to make additional investments in logistics.

-Many business owners do not consider using a scalable business model when launching, and this can be seen with the types of products or services they offer.
+Many companies do not consider using a scalable business model when launching, and this can be seen with the types of products or services they offer.

-Indeed, successful businesses anticipate scalability as early as possible, by offering a product or service that is suitable for many types of users, with a low degree of customisation (even if the temptation to pamper the customer is great).
+Indeed, it is recommended to anticipate scalability as early as possible, by offering a product or service that is suitable for many types of users, with a low degree of customisation (even if it's tempting to pamper the customer).

-One start-up [...] did not take good care of its scalability during the design phase when more than a quarter of its turnover comes from the "customised" adaptations it has to make for its customers.
+A start-up [...] hasn't taken good care of its scalability during the design phase when more than a quarter of its revenue comes from the "custom" adaptations it has to make for its customers.

 Every company must use software to support its business.

-If a start-up may be tempted to start with a cheap but fixed solution, it runs the risk of getting stuck as soon as its business grows.
+While a startup may be tempted initially to use a cheap but inflexible solution, it runs the risk of getting stuck as soon as its business grows.

-Conversely, software that is too expensive causes a significant loss of revenue if the expected results are not achieved.
+Conversely, software that is too expensive can cause a significant loss of revenue if the expected results are not achieved.

 It is therefore recommended to use modular tools that can easily accommodate an increase in activity and adapt to the needs of your business (number of users, range of functionalities, etc.).

-💡 Many software publishers have made the bet on modularity, in order to better meet the evolution and scalability ambitions of today's businesses.
+💡 Many software publishers have bet on modularity in order to better meet the evolution and scalability ambitions of today's businesses.